SeanMcTex/game-of-things/README.md

 ^ So let's talk about the pieces that will be necessary to create the Connected Iron Throne.
 Here's an architecture diagram for the whole system.
 Don't worry if you don't understand any of these.
 We'll discuss them, and then come back to this diagram in a moment.
 For the time being, note that we have a variety of sensors and actuators that all connect to a microcontroller.
 That controller, in turn, talks to a cloud service, which a variety of clients can then connect to.

-^ Note that this is not the only architecture possible; one can dispense with the Cloud Service component and have clients talk directly to the microcontrollers.
-The disadvantage, however, is that it becomes considerably harder to interact with your IoT devices if you're not close by or on the same network, so structuring things in this way generally provides the most benefit and flexibility.

 ----